Great Tribulation: How to Discern Truth from Deception

 Great Tribulation sermon video audio notes

 woe means something horrible and disastrous will happen.
-In this case, the woe of disaster would happen because of a specified reason.
+In this case, the woe of disaster would happen for a specified reason.
 There was not only one woe.
 There were eight woes with eight reasons.
 To whom were they spoken?
 Are they directed at you or me?
-No, they obviously are aimed directly at the religious system of Judaism.
+No, they are aimed directly at the religious system of Judaism.
 Please do not miss this fact.

 14. Ye serpents, ye generation of vipers (Matthew 23:33)

 After the woes, Jesus said this system was nothing more than serpents and vipers.
 We must note it was the serpent whose head the seed of the woman would crush (Gen 3:15).
-Here the serpent is clearly the Jewish religious system!
-The stone was posed to crush.
+Here, the serpent is the Jewish religious system!
+The Lord positioned the stone to crush.

-Not only were these religious leaders Jesus rebuked serpents and vipers.
-They were a generation of vipers.
-Jesus was saying they were snakes and their daddy was a snake, and their granddaddy was a snake.
+Not only were these religious leaders whom Jesus rebuked serpents and vipers, but they were a generation of vipers.
+Jesus was saying they were snakes, their daddy was a snake, and their granddaddy was a snake.
 The system was nothing more than a bed of poisonous serpents producing serpents.
 Their father was the devil (Joh 8:44).

 15. That religious system would go to hell (Matthew 23:33)